Chain Lightning (1950 film): Reception

-The film fared well with the public, as record-breaking aircraft were often in the news.
 When Chain Lightning premiered at the recently renamed Edwards Air Force Base, where location shooting had taken place, veteran pilots such as Chuck Yeager were able to easily spot the film's artifice, especially in a scene in which the Willis JA-3 is towed down the runway with the tow cable clearly evident.

-Box Office

 According to Warner Bros. accounts, the film earned $1,665,000 domestically and $890,000 foreign.

-Critical

-Chain Lightning is considered by some as among Bogart's lesser features, and some have argued that it has the look of a B film.
-The main criticism stems from a limited plotline that does not fully allow for the characters' development.
-A contemporary review in The New York Times stated that the true star of the film was the technology on display: "Like its title, this vehicle moves with exciting speed when it is airborne, but it slows down to a plodding walk... when it hits the ground."

-With the incorporation of highly advanced aviation technology and equipment, including escape pods, braking parachutes, G-suits and mixed jet/rocket power plants, some reviewers considered the film to be in the science fiction genre, given its setting in the year 1949.
-The film's aviation advisor Paul Mantz envisioned an "aircraft of tomorrow" when designing the centerpiece aircraft and models, accurately predicting much of today's modern jet-aircraft technology.

 Home media

-Chain Lightning was released in VHS format in 1992 by MGM/UA Home Entertainment, though without the corrected writing credit for Lester Cole.
-Warner Archives released an official DVD on January 24, 2012 and Later In Blu-ray on June 22, 2021.
+Chain Lightning was released in VHS format in 1992 by MGM/UA Home Entertainment, though without the corrected credit for blacklisted communist writer Lester Cole.
+Warner Archives released an official DVD on January 24, 2012, and Blu-ray on June 22, 2021.